andrewbloese-00/embedding-search-node/README.md

 ### Running Time v0.0.3
 >![Version 0.0.3](https://github.com/andrewbloese-00/embedding-search-node/blob/main/test/tables/experiment_graph_v2.png?raw=true) Running Time(ms) over search space size (n).
 Improvements include implementation of "smartVector" format to reduce calls to expensive "magnitude" function.
 For small n (n ≤ 20000), use builtin sort to prevent heap overhead.

+* Note that in the nearly 2x Speedup in v0.0.3.
+The old version took almost 800ms compared to the new version taking an average of around 350ms for the same (n=150,000) test size.
+* Further optimizations may result in support for even larger search space sizes.
 ### Insights

 * Variability: Some data points deviate from the overall increasing trend, indicating that factors other than search space alone can influence the algorithm's performance.
 This can likely be attributed to the fact that the sorting step is determined by the number of "over threshold" similarity elements included in the search space.